radiodevops/iptu/README.md

    cd week12  # For Linux command line essentials
    # OR
    cd week13  # For Linux security hands-on practice
+   # OR
+   cd week14  # For WordPress stack with Docker Compose
    ```

 3. Follow the instructions in the respective README.md files for each week.